faizalmy/bigquery-ai-hackathon/docs/architecture/implementation_phases.md

 ---

-**🎯 This refined 13-day implementation strategy ensures systematic development of a world-class legal AI platform that maximizes chances of winning the BigQuery AI Hackathon while delivering real business value to the legal industry.
-The MVP-focused approach balances technical excellence with realistic timeline constraints.**
+**🎯 This updated implementation strategy focuses on the required BigQuery AI functions (ML.GENERATE_TEXT, AI.GENERATE_TABLE, AI.GENERATE_BOOL, AI.FORECAST) as recommended by the track analysis.
+The approach aligns with the Generative AI track for maximum competition success while delivering real business value to the legal industry through BigQuery's cutting-edge AI capabilities.**